evkx/evkx.github.io/content/models/volvo/ec40/EC40_Twin_Motor/_index.md

 ### Seats

-The Volvo EC40 Twin Motor accommodates five passengers with two seats in the front and a three-seat bench in the rear.
+The Volvo EC40 Twin Motor accommodates five passengers with two front seats and a three-seat bench in the rear.

 #### First Row Seats